-&lt;sup>22 Rendering from: IMBA.
+20 Rendering from: IMBA.
 Building Better Trails.
 Boulder, CO.
 2001.
 Page 29 and 41.

-Figure 15 illustrates the use of the rolling grade dip to drain water from gently-sloped trails.
+Drawing 2 illustrates the use of the rolling grade dip to drain water from gently sloped trails.
 This technique involves the creation of a small, graded dip in the trail that arches downhill.
 Water is diverted from the trail at the point of the dip.
 This prevents the pooling of water on the trail as well as the flow of water along it.

-6.8.
-Limits of Acceptable Change
+6.8 Limits of Acceptable Change as a Management Strategy

-"Limits of Acceptable Change" is a management strategy that was originally developed to address issues within the U.S.
+"Limits of Acceptable Change" is a method that was originally developed to address the management issues of the U.S. Wilderness Preservation System.